thelfer/mfem-mgis/docs/paper/joss/paper.md

 - `MPI`

 Optionals, depending on your MFEM installation:

 - Solver or preconditionner:
   - `Hypre`
   - `PETSc`
     - `MUMPS`
     - `SuperLU`
     - `UMFPACK`
 - Installation:
   - `Cmake`
   - `Spack`
 - Load Balancing:
   - `Zoltan` [@devine2000design]
   - `Metis` [@karypis1997parmetis]

-# MFEM-MGIS in a nutshell
+# MFEM-MGIS-MFRONT in a nutshell

 `MMM` has added the following mechanical features compared to pure `MFEM` approach:

 - Ability to handle several materials which distinct constitutive equations.
 - Support for internal state variables (defined at quadrature points):
   - Use of `MGIS` data structures
   - Use mechanical behavior laws genarated by MFront (DSL)
 - Support for complex boundary conditions specific to nonlinear mechanics:
   - Periodic evolution problems
   - Dirichlet boundaries conditions
 - Support for post-processing specific to nonlinear mechanic:
   - computeMeanThermodynamicForcesValues: Compute the macroscopic stress and strain for each materials:
   - ParaviewExportIntegrationPointResultsAtNodes: Paraview post processing files with internal state variables according to `MGIS`
   - ComputeResultantForceOnBoundary: TODO
 - Flexible support to easily customize your problem:
   - Number of level of uniform refinement
     - Element family and order
     - Boundary conditions
     - Solver and Preconditionner used

 These features are described in the tutorial: `https://thelfer.github.io/mfem-mgis/web/tutorial.html`